-Yes, the assessment of our employment land supply by independent consultants, as well as market demand, demonstrates that we need more employment land and specifically large sites in strategic locations for the logistics industry.
+Yes, the Council thinks that an assessment of our employment land supply by independent consultants, as well as market demand, demonstrates that we need more employment land and specifically large sites in strategic locations for the logistics industry.

 Do we need more housing?

-Yes, the assessment of our housing land need and supply by independent consultants demonstrate that we need more housing land.
+Yes, the Council thinks that an assessment of our housing land need and supply by independent consultants demonstrates that we need more housing land.

 It will help generate more jobs for local people which will support the local economy which in turn will support local retail and leisure, creating further more jobs.